mongodb/specifications/source/crud/bulk-write.md

 }
 ```

-### Toggling Results Verbosity
+### `errorsOnly` and `verboseResults`

 The `errorsOnly` field indicates whether the results cursor returned in the `bulkWrite` response
-should contain only errors.
-If false, individual results for successful operations will be returned
+should contain only errors and omit individual results.
+If false, both individual results for
-in addition to errors.
+successful operations and errors will be returned.

 This field corresponds to the `verboseResults` option defined on `BulkWriteOptions`.
 Its value
 should be provided as `false` if `verboseResults` was set to `true`; otherwise, it should be